nateritter/RoomSteals-API-docs/source/includes/_common_value_maps.md

 9 | Bed and breakfast
 12 | Vacation rental

-## `roomCode`
+## `roomCode` / `roomTypeId`

-This is the `ArnResponse.Availability.HotelAvailability.Hotel.RatePlan.Room.@Code` value specified in the Availability Search results for the room type you are interested.
+This is the `ArnResponse.Availability.HotelAvailability.Hotel.RatePlan.Room@Code` value specified in the Availability Search results for the room type you are interested.

+The terms `roomCode` and `roomTypeId` are synonymous.

 ## `ratePlanCode`

-This is the `ArnResponse.Availability.HotelAvailability.Hotel.RatePlan.@Code` value specified in the Availability Search results for the rate plan you are interested in.
+This is the `ArnResponse.Availability.HotelAvailability.Hotel.RatePlan@Code` value specified in the Availability Search results for the rate plan you are interested in.
+It's simply the `roomCode` / `roomTypeId` with a prefixed "ARN" string in front of it.

+## `HotelId` / `PropertyID`

+These two terms and their values are synonymous.
+You may use the values of these properties in a resulting `hotelids` parameter (comma-delimited).